deepset-ai/haystack-integrations/integrations/fastembed.md

 ## Usage
 ### Components
 The `fastembed-haystack` integrations provides the following components:
+- Embedders:
 	- `FastembedTextEmbedder`: creates a dense embedding for text (used in query/RAG pipelines).
 	- `FastembedDocumentEmbedder`: enriches documents with dense embeddings (used in indexing pipelines).
 	- `FastembedSparseTextEmbedder`: creates a sparse embedding for text (used in query/RAG pipelines).
 	- `FastembedSparseDocumentEmbedder`: enriches documents with sparse embeddings (used in indexing pipelines).
+- Ranker:
+	- `FastembedRanker`: ranks documents based on a query (used in query/RAG pipelines after the retrieval).

 ### Example with dense embeddings